Definition

 - Electrolytes like potassium and magnesium may be depleted in severe malabsorption.

-- Fat malabsorption can be quantified with a 72-hour fecal fat collection.
+- Fat malabsorption can be quantified with a 72-hour faecal fat collection.

 Imaging Studies